 Unfortunately, a common sight across Thailand is an older white man with a much younger Thai girl.
 Whether it’s for love, money, or both, this is simply a reality of visiting Thailand.
 Plenty of men come here simply for the go-go bars and everything that comes along with them.

 Sometimes the best way to understand a destination is through the lens of other travellers.
-Below you'll find our personal travel experiences and travel blogs from Greece.
-We have visited Greece for over 3 months in total at the time of writing and we plan to explore some more soon!
+Below you’ll find our personal travel experiences and travel blogs from Thailand.
+We have visited Thailand for over 12 months in total at the time of writing and we plan to explore some more soon!

 Around 95% of Thais are Buddhist, and religion plays a very important role in the country’s culture and society.
 While it isn’t a national religion, it is true that the king of Thailand is required to follow Theravada Buddhism.
 There are literally thousands of Buddhist temples across the country, characterized by their glittery golden stupas.